acemi159/ApiNewsEmail/README.md

 In ```main.py``` you can change;
 - ```TOPIC``` to your desired topic of news to get the email about.
 - ```LANGUAGE``` to limit the language of the news to your preference.
 Options are: 'ar', 'de', 'en', 'es', 'fr', 'he', 'it', 'nl', 'no', 'pt', 'ru', 'sv', 'ud', 'zh'.

+### Deploy the automation
+- go to pythonanywhere.com
+- create an account
+- upload the repository files to the server.
+- copy the main script's path.
+- go to tasks on the pythonanywhere.com
+- create a scheduled task for the main script path to run periodically.